kuu/Kontainer/README.md

 ## API

-Each MP4 Box is represented as a KontainerElement which is similar to ReactElement.
+A media file like MP4 or WebM is composed of nested objects.
+In Kontainer, each object, e.g. MP4 Box, is represented as a KontainerElement which is similar to ReactElement.
 (TODO: Support JSX.)

+The actual media data (audio and video chunks) and metadata are represented as a 'props' object and need to be passed to IsoBmff.createElement().

 ```js
     var Kontainer = require('kontainer-js'),